 As an investor/advisor, I avoid the latter.
 The money matters.
 It matters a lot.
 But without a bigger driver your business will almost surely stall.
 And burnout can be a big problem.

 [LIKE THIS ARTICLE SO FAR?
-THEN YOU’LL REALLY WANT TO SIGN UP FOR MY NEWSLETTER OVER HERE — AND GET SOME FREE BONUSES!]
+ADD YOUR EMAIL HERE OR BELOW TO SIGN UP FOR MY NEWSLETTER & GET FREE TIPS & TRICKS + SOME OTHER FREE BONUSES!]

 Your company should be a mission.